-When the principal walked a few days later, she noticed little bodies sprawled out on the floor.
+A few days later, the principal walked in for a quick observation of Ms. Sneed’s ELA block.
+Right away, she noticed little bodies sprawled out on the floor.
 Some were reading; some gathered around Chromebooks and discussed.
 Everyone was very, very busy.
 “Hey, what’s going on here?” she laughed.

 “Just a little merging of the 19th and 21st centuries,” joked Ms. Sneed.
-As she explained, a small smile spread across her face.
+As she explained about teaching historical fiction genre study, a small smile spread across her face.

 Whether you’re teaching historical fiction, realistic fiction, mysteries, mythologies, or fables, genre studies engage students like never before.
 When you scaffold learning from elements to short stories to full-length novels, kids have fun while improving their reading skills.